alaurentinoofficial/kafka-spark-examples/README.md

 ### Avro

-This example consists of simulating that the content trafficked in the topic is a json, the consumer must serialize the data as a dataframe in Spark.
+This example consists of simulating that the content encoded in the topic is a avro, the consumer must serialize the data as a dataframe in Spark.

 The schema used represents an Ecommerce product, follows the schema:
 * `id`: string